notsoshant/notsoshant.github.io/_tools/dcsyncer.md

 [notsoshant/DCSyncer]({{ page.github }}){:class="github-button" data-icon="octicon-repo-forked" data-size="large" aria-label="View notsoshant/DCSyncer on GitHub"}
 [Download]({{ page.download }}){:class="github-button" data-icon="octicon-download" data-size="large" aria-label="Download notsoshant/DCSyncer on GitHub"}

 DCSyncer is a tool that performs DCSync operation.
 DCSync is a method to extract credentials, including that of KRBTGT, from a remote system by simulating behavior of a Domain Controller.
 This method is very powerful as you don't need any command execution _on_ the Domain Controller.
 You also don't need to be a Domain Admin to perform this operation, you need a user with _Replicating Directory Changes_ and _Replicating Directory Changes All_ permissions.
-For more details on DCSync attack and its prevention, read [Mimikatz DCSync Usage, Exploitation, and Detection](https://adsecurity.org/?p=1729){:target="_blank"}.
+For more details on DCSync attack and its prevention, read [Mimikatz DCSync Usage, Exploitation, and Detection](https://adsecurity.org/?p=1729).

+Huge thanks to [Sumit Verma](https://www.linkedin.com/in/sumit-verma-125576129/) for coming up with the idea behind the tool!

 <p align="center"><img src="/img/tools/dcsyncer/dcsyncer-1.png" /></p>